 The Molde Panorama

-Take a trip to the Varden View point (407 meters) above Molde and see the Molde Panorama.
+Take a trip to the Varden View point (1,335 feet) above Molde and see the Molde Panorama.
 Here you have a fantastic view over the Romsdalsfjord.
 Behind the fjord you will see 222 mountain peaks towering up, partially covered in snow until late summer.
 Ten minutes by car or a one-hour walk on a nature trail from the centre of Molde.

 The Romsdal Museum